movidius/ncsdk/docs/tools/check.md

 [-o Output Graph Filename]|Default: "graph"<br><br>Output graph container filename.
 If not provided, “graph” will be used.
 [-i image filename]|Image to use as input to validation run.<br>If not set, a randomly generated image will be used.
 [-id Top-1 Validation ID]|Expected id for Top-1 validation.
-[-S scale factor]|Divisor used to scale each value of the input.<br>E.g., Typically images are stored with data for each input channel in the range from 0-255.
-If using this tool with one of these typical images, and the neural network expects input values in the range 0.0 - 1.0, then -S 255 will scale the values to the network's expected range because each value will be divided by 255.
-If the network expects values between -1.0 and 1.0 then -S 128 and -M 128 can be used.
+[-S scale factor]|Scale each value of the input by this amount.<br>E.g., if the network expects input values in the range 0-255, put 255 here (1 is default, as the range 0-1 is the default).
-[-M Mean Subtraction Number or npy filename]|Subtract this value from the input prior to passing to the neural network.
-If the network expects input values between -1.0 and 1.0 then -S 128 and -M 128 can be used.
+[-M Mean Subtraction Number or npy filename]|Subtract this from the input (applied after scale).
+E.g., if the network expects a mean file to be subtracted from the input image, put it here.
-[-cs Color Sequence]|Color Sequence of Input channels the neural network expects:<br>  2,1,0: network expects BGR (Default) <br>  0,1,2 : network expects RGB
+[-cs Color Sequence]|Color Sequence of Input channels:<br>  2,1,0: BGR (Default) <br>  0,1,2 : RGB

 ## Known Issues